1227 Court officers and justices of the peace

 End of Quick search

 Lead statementCourt officers co-ordinate the administrative and procedural functions of federal, provincial and territorial courts, such as scheduling trials and overseeing the maintenance of court records.
 Justices of the peace administer oaths, issue subpoenas, summonses and warrants and perform other court-related duties such as conducting bail hearings.
-They are employed by federal and provincial courts.
+They are employed by federal, provincial and territorial courts.

 - commissioner of affidavits

 - court administrator

 - court officer

 - registrar of bankruptcy

 - Supreme Court registrar